Malaysia, UK firm release satellite data on missing MH370 flight

 The dense technical data released on Tuesday details satellite communications from before MH370's take-off on a Saturday morning at 12:41 a.m. local time (1641 GMT) to a final, "partial handshake" transmitted by the plane at 8:19 a.m.
 (0019 GMT).
 The data includes a final transmission from the plane 8 seconds later, after which there was no further response.

-The data also featured two "telephony calls" which an Inmarsat spokesman said were made by Malaysia Airlines from the ground, at 1839 GMT and 2313 GMT and which went unanswered by the plane.
-The spokesman said the existence of the two attempted calls was already in the public domain before Tuesday's data release.
+The data also featured two "telephony calls" initiated from the ground at 1839 GMT and 2313 GMT that went unanswered by the plane.

 Malaysian officials were not immediately available to answer questions on the data.